 The sales process within SAP S/4HANA can start with a sales inquiry, followed by a quotation, which then can be used as a reference to create a sales order (see the figure below).
 Sales orders can also be created based on long-term agreements such as sales contracts or scheduling agreements.
 Sales contracts are outline agreements to provide products in certain quantities or for a certain value within a certain time.
 Scheduling agreements agree on delivering a product in a certain quantity at regular intervals.
 Sales order processing includes the calculation of prices by the pricing component and checking the availability of ordered products using the available-to-promise (ATP) check.

 When a sales order includes products that aren’t available in stock, this can lead to in-house production or procurement from third-party vendors.
+Sales order requests are used to control the conversion of the raw data into a sales order when a sales order will be created from unstructured data.

 Master data, such as business partner and product master data, and organizational units such as sales organization, distribution channels, and divisions, play important roles during sales processing.